Who is Ian Dowling?

 He cares about what he collects, and everything he finds must have a great story behind it, so that when he does sell it on to somebody, they can take a piece of history with them.
-They say a picture can tell a thousand words, but a real object, something as physical as the letters from the Apollo Theatre in Dublin (pictured below), can fill a novel, and this is something Ian lives by.
+They say a picture can tell a thousand words, but a real object, something as physical as the letters from the 'Tivoli' Theatre in Dublin (pictured below), can fill a novel, and this is something Ian lives by.
 These stories give Ian the opportunity to connect a piece with a new home, and that feeling of knowing it is being used as a conversation piece for others really drives him in his career.
 He also gets to make a profit from it!

 What's his most memorable find?

 But don't just take our word for it, find out what Ian had to say about the trade in his own words!